The Coolest Men’s Sunglasses For Summer 2023

 Mykita Decades Alessia Sunglasses

 Think of these like a red carpet-worthy pair of frames: team them with a breezy cotton suit in a visually striking colour, like emerald green or a heightened shade of blue.
-Or go ultra-minimal and wear a grey cashmere-blend tee and black jeans, because the shades say plenty on their own.

 Cartier Santos De Cartier Sunglasses

-Cartier doesn’t do things halfway: that much is clear when you consider the long-running history of the brand’s core picks, like the often-imitated, never-duplicated Tank Watch.
-You’re getting much of that same heritage in another everyday carry essential by way of these sunglasses.
+Cartier doesn’t do things halfway: that much is clear when you consider the long-running history of the brand’s core pieces, like the often-imitated, never-duplicated Tank Watch.

-Like a more stylish pair of pilot’s goggles, these feature thick, reinforced lenses and a doubled-up bridge and nosepiece, all fused into a fashionable aviator design.
-Like our other favourites in your search for the coolest sunglasses, these are worth the investment, and you should wear them on every jet-setting trip you take.
+Like a more stylish pair of pilot’s goggles, these feature thick, reinforced lenses and a doubled-up bridge and nosepiece, all fused into an on-trend aviator design.